rsksmart/devportal-1.0/webinars/202007-005/slides.md

 `Dulce`

-- Mocha is a test runner for Javascript that can run either in the browser or in NodeJs
+- Mocha is a test runner (or test framework) for Javascript that can run either in the browser or in NodeJs
-- Today, we'll be using NodeJs only
+- Today, we'll only be using NodeJs
 - The main task of a test runner is to execute tests and generate a report
-- But before we get there, we first need to understand some terms: implementation, specification, and then we can loop back to the test runner
+- But before we get there, we first need to understand some terms: Implementation, specification, and then, we can loop back to the test runner

 ---